uraniumkid30/Default_DRF_User_Setup/README.md

 # Deployment Notes:
 - Recall that Django only ships along a Developmental server
 - besure to use gunicorn as a spark to wsgi  / asgi
+- containers are amazing, the project comes shipped with docker.

 # Run into Problems?
 Please create an issue if all doesnt go well, thanks.